tyleryoungblood/Challenge/README.md

 2. Run `npm install`
 3. Run `http-server` from the terminal and point your browser to http://127.0.0.1:8080 or whatever resulting address is for your machine

-## Requirements not met:
+## Possible Improvements:

+- Incorporate Gulp into build process to allow for things like live reloading (Browsersync), css preprocessing (Styless), minification, and linting.
+Currently excluded to keep the project as clean and minimal as possible.
 - Currently to edit a list item you must click on the item name.
 This may need to be reworked so that a user can select a single row and then click an edit button to be taken to the edit page.
+I wasn't sure if this requirement was arbitrary or could be changed.
 - Currently using `put` instead of `patch` to create new list items, as well as for editing existing list items.
 This is due to a a resulting `Method PATCH is not allowed by Access-Control-Allow-Methods in preflight response` error that I have yet to resolve when using `patch` to edit an existing entry (`patch` works for creating new entries).

 ## Issues: